Quick Links for In the Know

 Researchers

-• Calling all researchers: The SMPH Research Administration & Proposal Development Office (medRAMP) seeks examples of successful grant proposals for its Grants Library Repository.
+• Calling all researchers: The SMPH Research Investigator Support and Education Office (medRISE) seeks examples of successful grant proposals for its Grants Library Repository.
 The repository provides examples of funded research, career development, and research training grant applications to increase grant writing efficiency at our institution.
 To submit a proposal, complete the SMPH Grant Library Consent form.
-Individuals can also request access to the grants library. medRAMP is housed in the Office of Basic Research, Biotechnology and Graduate Studies.
+Individuals can also request access to the grants library. medRISE is housed in the Office of Basic Research, Biotechnology and Graduate Studies.

 • New Animal Protocol Writing Service offered at Biomedical Research Model Services (BRMS): BRMS has experienced staff who can transfer non-UW animal use protocols into UW–Madison’s Application for Research Review Oversight at Wisconsin (ARROW) system or amend existing protocols.
 This service will save new and existing investigators time, accelerating the start of new studies.